-The broadband (high-speed) internet access used to be defined in the past according to the International Telecommunication Union as an access to the Internet with the nominal speed ≥ 256 kbps towards the subscriber.
-The European Commission defines the basic broadband connection to the Internet as such that enables to download with the minimum speed of 2 Mbps.
+The broadband (high-speed) internet access enables to download with the minimum speed of 2 Mbps.
 A fast broadband connection enabling to transmit data with the speed of 30-99.9 Mbps is considered to be standard nowadays and an ultra-fast broadband with the speed over 100 Mbps is considered to be ideal.
 The service subscriber can be both a natural or a legal person that has a contract concluded with a service provider.
 The number of subscribers to this service is measured on the basis of the number of access points where subscribers are provided with the service for one of the below mentioned technologies used for connection to the Internet.
-In majority of cases, the number corresponds to the number of contracts concluded for providing of services in the retail segment.
+Data given in tables on the Internet infrastructure only apply to services provided on a retail trade level, i.e. it applies to services provided to end users.